MarkZhuVUW/CRM/README.md

 1. `cd e2eTests`
 2. `npm run test:e2e`

-If you raise a pr, Github Actions will trigger the `./github/workflow/ci.yml` workflow which runs all automated tests

 # Q & A

 ### 1. sh command not found running npm commands